jamiejamiebobamie/CNN-Detect-Fire-in-Images/README.md

 ### Prerequisites

-Must have all Python packages installed.
+Must have the latest version of Python installed.
+And the latest versions of these Python packages:

 ```
-Give examples
+glob
+PIL
+pandas
+numpy
+keras
+sklearn
+matplotlib
 ```

 ## Deployment